KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 #### 9.1.3 Table_array
 This is where the `VLOOKUP` is looking.
 Here we provide the range of data that includes both the unique key (here `name`) and the column containing the missing data we want to populate.

-Don't worry if you include extra data in this step, we will tell it specifically where to look later.
+Don't worry if you include extra data in this step; we will specify exactly where to look later.

 The only requirement is that the unique key is in the **first column** of this array.
 This is how the `VLOOKUP` knows where our unique key is in the other dataset.